 First, let’s briefly discuss the difference between Disaster Recovery and Backup, as the majority see no difference or even misuse the terms.
 Backup is when you replicate some state of your data to some storage (tape, NAS, cloud storage, etc.) and then have a way to restore a missing item or items from the restore points.
 According to some retention settings and policies, it protects from data loss, ransomware, or system failure.
-The best backup solution is the one that stores data efficiently and provides various recovery options like granular file/folder recovery, restores to a database, etc. Usually, recovery is supposed to run in the same or similar environment.
+The best backup solution is the one that stores data efficiently and provides various recovery options like granular file/folder recovery, restores to a database, etc. Usually, recovery is supposed to run in the same or a similar environment.
 In the meantime, Disaster Recovery is about fast replication and recovery of the applications and the entire infrastructure; storage consumption is essential, but the main focus is on low RPO (Recovery Point Objective – the time between replications) and RTO (Recovery Time Objective – time to restore the entire system after a disaster).
-Data is stored in a ready-to-use format; granular file/folder recovery is an advantage but not a core aspect.
-An ideal DR solution should be able to restore on another cloud or region and have a smooth failback (returning apps when the disaster is fixed) functionality.
+Data is stored in a ready-to-use format; granular file/folder recovery is an advantage, but not a core aspect.
+An ideal DR solution should be able to restore to another cloud or region and have a smooth failback (returning apps when the disaster is fixed) functionality.

 A few years ago, companies considered public clouds insecure and unstable.
 Now there is an opposite trend – people tend to think that public clouds are highly reliable, store all the data in a few copies, and provide up to 100% uptime.
 Of course, sometimes it’s like that, but the truth is in between.